Castle Hill (Ipswich, Massachusetts): Estate design

 "Upon the summit Mr. Crane has erected his splendid summer home, with a beautiful sunken garden, rose garden, lawns and terraces, commanding a marvelous view of land and sea, of Agamenticus and Boar's Head and the low-lying Isles of Shoals on the distant horizon, Bar Island and the long bar with its many lines of white breakers, sand dunes and the level beach near at hand.
 Mr. Crane has purchased as well, Wigwam Hill and the great tract of picturesque dunes, the old Castle Neck, with the exception of the small tract owned by the United States, on which the light house was built in 1837.
 He has acquired also the Sagamore Hill farm."
-(Thomas Franklin Waters, Ipswich in the Massachusetts Bay Colony, Vol. 2, 1917.)

-The Italian Renaissance Villa was razed in 1924 due to structural issues, and a new mansion took its place four years later.
+Although local rumors postulate that Mrs. Crane’s displeasure with the villa led to its eventual destruction, recent evidence has proven otherwise.
+The villa’s stucco construction simply couldn’t handle the harsh wind, rain, and snow of New England, especially due to its exposed location on the top of the hill.
+It was razed in 1924 to make way for a new, stronger home, completed four years later.

 Designed by architect David Adler of Chicago, the new fifty-nine-room mansion included a main facade in the 17th-century Stuart style, a library with Grinling Gibbons carvings imported from an English country manor (Cassiobury House), parquet wood flooring, and paneled interior rooms from an 18th-century townhouse at 75 Dean Street in London.
 Adler's sister Frances Elkins collaborated with him on the interior of the Great House.
 The rear aspect of the house, with its octagonal towers and inset roundels, was modeled on Ham House.
-Completed in 1928, this splendid mansion still stands, and the Olmsted Brothers' landscaping also remains largely unchanged.
+Completed in 1928, this splendid mansion still stands, and aspects of the Olmsted Brothers' landscaping also remain largely unchanged.
 A pair of immense seated griffin statues by renowned sculptor Paul Manship grace the entrance to the north terrace overlooking the sea.
 These were a gift from employees of Crane Co. to Richard Crane in 1928, upon completion of his new home.